Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Map Device Idenfifier

 Connected devices send their data using an external device identifier, e.g. IMEI, serial number, ...
-In this case the external id has to be mapped to the device id used by Cumulocity.
-To achieve this the entries in the ```_TOPIC_LEVEL_``` can be used to resolve the external device identifier to the internal Cumulocity Ids.
-When a payload from this device arrives at runtime the external id is translated to the internal Cumulocity id.
+In this case the external id has to be used for looking to the device id used by Cumulocity.
+To achieve this the entries in the ```_TOPIC_LEVEL_``` can be used to resolve the external device identifier to an internal Cumulocity id.
+When a payload from this device arrives at runtime the external id is used to lookup the corresponding internal Cumulocity id with the help of a external id tpye.

 #### Define templates and substitutions for source and target payload

 In the second wizzard step, shown on the screenshot below the mapping is furher defined:
-1. Editing the source template directly or use a snooped template by pressing button ```Snooped templates```
+1. Editing the source template directly or use a snooped template by pressing button ```<-```, arrow left
-2. Editing the target template directly or use a sample template by pressing button ```Sample target template```
+2. Editing the target template directly or use a sample template by pressing button ```->```, arrow right
 3. Adding substitutions